skeeto/skeeto.github.com/_posts/2015-10-30-RSA-Signatures-in-Emacs-Lisp.markdown

 calc has a function `calc-next-prime` for finding the next prime number following any arbitrary number.
-It uses a probabilistic primarily test --- the Fermat primality test -- to efficiently test large integers.
+It uses a probabilistic primarily test --- the ~~Fermat~~ Miller-Rabin primality test -- to efficiently test large integers.
 It increments the input until it finds a result that passes enough iterations of the primality test.

 ~~~cl
 (calc-eval "nextprime($1)" nil "100000000000000000")